Fair assessments: A guide for property owners

 Only when your assessor is convinced that all the property assessments are as accurate as possible will they be placed on the tentative assessment roll.

-While the roll is tentative, you still have the ability to meet informally with your assessor about your assessment.
+A. While the roll is tentative, you still have the ability to meet informally with your assessor about your assessment.
 If at the end of such a conversation, you still feel you are over-assessed based upon the market value of your home, you have the right to file for formal review of your assessment.
-More information about the assessment review process, including application deadlines and instructions, can be found in "Contesting Your Assessment in New York State", published by this agency and available online at www.tax.ny.gov
+For more information about the assessment review process, including application deadlines and instructions, see Contest your assessment.

-Your best source for information about assessment practices in your community is your assessor.
+A. Your best source for information about assessment practices in your community is your assessor.
 The county director of real property tax services is another good source of information.
-Contact information for local and county officials, as well as additional information about assessments, property taxes and exemptions, is available online at www.tax.ny.gov
+For contact information for local and county officials, use the Municipal profiles.

-Hundreds of municipalities conduct frequent reassessments to ensure fair and accurate assessments.
-Aside from State Aid, the benefits include:
+A. Hundreds of municipalities conduct frequent reassessments to ensure fair and accurate assessments.
+Aside from state aid, the benefits include: